DCAN-Labs/nhp-abcd-bids-pipeline/README.md

 proper range should be decided upon carefully.

-software does not currently support dynamic acquisition parameters for a single modality (e.g. different phase encoding direction for 2 fmri).
+software does not currently support dynamic acquisition parameters for a single modality e.g. different phase encoding direction for 2 fmri in BIDS dir (but okay to have opposing PE direction scans in BIDS fmap dir for FSL topup).
 Other parameters would have to be processed by creating separate bids datasets for sessions with varied fmri parameters.

-#### Known issues

-Error during FMRIVolume when multiple runs exist with same ses-, task- (and optionally run-) label; e.g. runs that must be differentiated by acq- labels (which is currently not accounted for when parsing BIDS filenames of functional runs).
+Errors will occur during FMRIVolume when multiple runs exist with same BIDS ses-, task- (and optionally run-) label;
+e.g. runs that must be differentiated by acq- label.